Cheddar is the most popular type of cheese in the world.

 While it can’t compare to leafy greens, meat and fish, Cheddar performs quite well in terms of nutrient density.

-For one, it is reasonably rich in micronutrients and contains a range of minerals in high amounts.
+For one, it is reasonably rich in micronutrients and contains many minerals in high amounts.

 Cheddar is an excellent source of vitamins A, B2, B12, calcium, phosphorus, selenium and zinc.

-In addition to the wealth of micronutrients, Cheddar is also one of the best dietary sources of protein.
+In addition to the wealth of micronutrients, Cheddar is also one of the best dietary protein sources.

 Compared to food such as sugar, refined carbs, or even other dairy options like butter, cheese is an excellent source of nutrition.